Skip to main content

 Some content marketers come up with a long list of content they want to create before stopping to see what content they actually need.

-Embracing a data-driven content approach means starting with data models that show ROI, and then working backwards to build content.
+Embracing a data-driven content approach means starting with data models that show ROI, and then working backwards to develop content.

 For example, at Omniscient we start with the keywords we’re going after.
 Then, we forecast growth and traffic and see what the potential for that content is before we create it.